IBM-Cloud/terraform-provider-ibm/website/docs/r/is_subnet_reserved_ip.html.markdown

 * `id` - The combination of the subnet ID and reserved IP ID seperated by '/'.
 * `reserved_ip` - This refers to only the reserved IP.
+* `created_at` -The date and time that the reserved IP was created.",
+* `href` - The URL for this reserved IP.
+* `owner` - The owner of a reserved IP, defining whether it is managed by the user or the provider.
+* `resource_type` - The resource type.
+* `address` - The user-defined or system-provided name for this reserved IP.

 ## Import